chatwoot/docs/docs/user-guide/features/canned-responses.md

 To **delete a canned response**, click on the delete button as shown below.
 A confirmation modal will be displayed.
 Click on **Yes, delete** to continue with the deletion.

 <img src={require('./images/canned-responses/delete-a-canned-response.png').default} width="500" alt="add-canned-response-modal" />

+**Note**: The canned response supports the template variables.
+See [this guide](/docs/user-guide/features/template-variables) to learn more about adding template variables.